ryanlitalien/ruby-on-lambda/README.md

 ## Local Development

 * If modifying Ruby or HTML, run: `./scripts/update_lambda_package.sh`
-* If modifying SAM or AWS, run: `./scripts/create_lambda_package.sh`
+* If modifying SAM or AWS, run: `./scripts/create_lambda_package.sh` (this should run an update if there are any changes)
-* If adding or modifying gems, run before create/update: `bundle install --deployment --path=.`
+* If adding or modifying gems, check the `scripts/create_lambda_package.sh` for bundle install commands

 ## Deploy (in progress)